voxpupuli/puppet-r10k/README.md

 ruby using the [puppetlabs/ruby](http://forge.puppetlabs.com/puppetlabs/ruby) module.

 Here is an example of deploying the ssh keys needed for r10k to connect to a repo called puppet/control on a gitlab server.
+This is helpful when you need to automatically deploy new masters
 ```puppet
 #https://docs.puppetlabs.com/references/latest/type.html#sshkey
 sshkey { "your.internal.gitlab.server.com":